-Like any other machine that operates under heavy stress on a regular basis, cars need regular maintenance.
-The most reliable car in the world won’t last long if it’s not properly maintained.
-For many people this means expensive trips to the mechanic’s garage to have problems diagnosed and fixed, but you don’t have to pour your savings into repairs every time something comes up.
-Here are 5 easy car repairs that you can do on your own with just a few parts and tools.
+Like any other machine that operates under heavy stress regularly, cars need regular maintenance.
+The most reliable car in the world won’t last long if it’s not maintained correctly.
+For many people, this means expensive trips to the mechanic’s garage to have problems diagnosed and fixed, but you don’t have to pour your savings into repairs every time something comes up.
+Here are five easy car repairs that you can do on your own with just a few parts and tools.

 - Air Filter